SSW-22/online-photh-gallery/README.md

 ### Bug Fixes

-We've identified numerous bugs as shown below and continuously working to improve end-user experience at OPG.
+We've identified numerous bugs as shown below and continuously working to improve our end-user journey at OPG.

 <img width="932" alt="Screen Shot 2022-10-20 at 10 29 19 PM" src="https://user-images.githubusercontent.com/83075260/197097234-94233a1e-e17e-4190-b337-ff9f70a37413.png">